-Mary’s research focuses primarily on emotion tracking, information worker task management, multitasking, and awareness systems for individuals and groups.
-Her background is in emotion tracking and awareness, visual attention and multitasking.
+Mary’s research focuses primarily on emotion tracking, information worker task management, health and wellness for individuals and groups.
+Her background is in visual attention and multitasking.
 She holds a Ph.D. in Cognitive Psychology from Indiana University in Bloomington.
 Mary was awarded the ACM SIGCHI Lifetime Service Award, was inducted into the CHI Academy, and became an ACM Distinguished Scientist in 2010.
-She received the Distinguished Alumni award from Indiana University’s Brain and Psychological Sciences department.
+Mary became a Fellow of the ACM in 2016.
+She also received the Distinguished Alumni award from Indiana University’s Brain and Psychological Sciences department in 2014.

 Find Me the Right Content!
 Diversity-based Sampling of Social Media Content for Topic-centric Search.Munmun De Choudhury, Scott Counts, Mary Czerwinski, Int'l AAAI Conference on Weblogs and Social Media, July 1, 2011,